nusco/narjillos/backlog.md

 ###Lab Technician

-* Set hi-speed when light goes off °
+* Dump isolated narjillos to file (instead of the console) °
 * Slow motion setting °
 * "Pause" setting °
 * Lock on single narjillo °